appsinvellum/ptolemy/notes.md

 ## Content to add to master branch ##

-- compute coordinate values using greeklang lib
+- √ compute coordinate values using greeklang lib
-- shrink coords by 250/180 ratio
+- √ shrink coords by 250/180 ratio
+- √ compute offset of latitude from Rhodes
 - use a data set of equivalents to find offset of longitude from 0
-- use a data set of equivalents to compute offset of latitude from Rhodes

 ## Analyses to develop as ORCA Collections ##

 Contained in the text citation hierarchy:

-- continents
+- √ continents
-- provinces
+- √ provinces

 Cutting across the citation hierarchy: